 Modest moms don’t need expensive new breastfeeding covers, with all the green choices available.
 While it’s not difficult to breastfeed modestly in public, many women in the Middle East prefer to wear a breastfeeding cover.
 And a range of companies will be happy to sell you a new one.
 But there is a greener way: […]

-A Fading Art, Modia Batterjee explains how to avoid common pitfalls that undermine breastfeeding in the Islamic world.
+A How to avoid common pitfalls that undermine breastfeeding in the Islamic world.
 Dr. Modia Batterjee, the author of A Fading Art: Understanding Breastfeeding in the Middle East, is an International Board Certified Lactation Consultant with a private clinic, and has a masters degree in public health.
-As such, she […]
+As such, she is able to understand both […]

 Billboard in Honor of World Breastfeeding Week, Sydney, Australia.
 The World Alliance for Breastfeeding Action (WABA) sponsored the 2010 celebration of World Breastfeeding Week on August 1-7.
 The theme, “Toward a Baby-Friendly World,” highlights ten steps to ensure success in breastfeeding.
 Breastfeeding reduces the rate of infant illness and mortality and protects mothers from post-partum […]